25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### `useId` Hook

-`useId` is a hook for generating unique IDs that are stable across the server and client, while avoiding hydration mismatches.
+`useId` is a hook for generating unique IDs that are stable across the server and client, while avoiding hydration mismatches

 ```jsx
 const id = useId();